tzukuri/SwiftForest/README.md

 ![Public Domain](http://i.creativecommons.org/p/zero/1.0/88x31.png)

-Public Domain: To the extent possible under law, Tzukuri Pty Ltd has waived all copyright and related or neighbouring rights to swift-forest.
+Public Domain: To the extent possible under law, Tzukuri Pty Ltd has waived all copyright and related or neighbouring rights to SwiftForest.
 This work is published from: Australia.

 https://creativecommons.org/publicdomain/zero/1.0/